OCA/partner-contact/partner_ref_unique/readme/DESCRIPTION.rst

-This module allows add an unique constraint to partner ref field.
+This module allows add a unique constraint to partner ref field.